-Meeting Client Needs – RCMP Applicant Interview Competency 5
+Meeting Client Needs – RCMP Right Fit Interview Competency 5

 At this interview, you will be asked behavioural and situational questions that will be used to assess if you meet this competency.

-Taken from the RCMP Preparatory Guide for the Regular Member Selection Interview, the goal of these questions will be to establish if you:
+Taken from the RCMP Preparatory Guide for the Regular Member Right Fit Interview, the definition of “Meeting Client Needs” is:

-…show a desire to identify, meet or exceed …. client needs and expectations.
-Have a genuine desire to help or serve others, or act on behalf of others being served.”
+“Shows a desire to identify, meet or exceed internal and external client needs and expectations.
+Has a genuine desire to help or serve others, or act on behalf of others being served.”

 Meeting Client Needs for Behavioural Based Questions

-The behavioural question will target your past experiences that demonstrate that you have a genuine desire to help others.
+The behavioural question will target those past experiences that demonstrate that you have a genuine desire to help others.